httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serialising an Inner List {#ser-innerlist}

-Given an array as inner_list, return an ASCII string suitable for use in a textual HTTP header value.
+Given an array as inner_list, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be the string "(".
 2. For each member-value of inner_list: